6 STEPS:NEWS & SUPPORT

 |Step 4: Sharing the information|

-Deliver the information in a sensitive but straightforward manner.
-Many experts recommend starting with a “warning shot,” which helps to prepare the patient for bad news (such as “I don’t have good news…”).
-Give the news using easily understood language, and then pause.
+Deliver the information in a sensitive but straightforward manner, using easily understood language.
+After giving the news, take time to pause and allow the patient (and family) time to digest the information.
 Avoid delivering all implications of the information in a steady monologue.
 Provide information in small chunks, pausing frequently to allow silence and time for patient and family to ask questions about each aspect.
-Do not use technical jargon or euphemisms (i.e. use the word “cancer”, not “carcinoma” or “tumor”).
+Do not use technical jargon or euphemisms (i.e. use the word "cancer," not "carcinoma" or "tumor").
 Check often for understanding.
 Use silence and body language as tools to facilitate the discussion and do not minimize the severity of the situation.
-Well-intentioned efforts to “soften the blow” may lead to vagueness and confusion.
+Well-intentioned efforts to "soften the blow" may lead to vagueness and confusion.
 Patients appreciate honesty and straightforwardness as long as it is delivered with compassion.
 Directness does not imply brutality or insensitivity.

 You might choose to break bad news by using language like:

-Patients and families respond to bad news in a variety of ways.
 Responses can be affective (tears, anger, anxiety, fear), cognitive (denial, blame, guilt, disbelief), spiritual (why me?), or even visceral (numbness, disorientation, fight/flight response).
-Whoever brings the bad news must balance patients’ and families’ needs for information with their needs for emotional support.
-Keep in mind that their responses may be directed to you as the “messenger” of bad news.
-Recall that taking a patients’ or families’ anger or sadness personally will not only interfere with their ability to process this information, but also with your ability to maintain a meaningful relationship them.
+You must balance patients' and families' need for information with their need for emotional support.
+Remember that their responses may be directed at you as the "messenger" of bad news.
+Taking a patients' or families' anger or sadness personally will not only interfere with their ability to process this information, but also with your ability to maintain a meaningful relationship.

-Expressions of strong emotion make many clinicians uncomfortable.
-Pause, and give the patient and family time to react instead of trying to limit emotion.
-Balance the shock with compassion; euphemisms or vague statements produce confusion and are not comforting.
-Be prepared to support them through a broad range of reactions.
+Pause and give the patient and family time to react instead of trying to limit emotion.
+Balance their shock with compassion.
+Euphemisms or vague statements might lead to confusion and are may not be perceived as comforting.
 Be prepared to support them through a broad range of reactions.

-Basic communication skills are useful to respond to emotions DocCom Modules 6 and 13; PEARLS:
+Basic communication skills are useful to respond to emotions (DocCom Modules 6 and 13) Use the PEARLS mnemonic: